COVID-19 TRAVEL PROTOCOL IN PERU

-To book your retreat, you must make a reservation by paying 30% of the total amount once you confirm the dates of your retreat.
-The outstanding balance must be paid the latest 30 days before the beginning of the retreat.
+To book your retreat, you must make a reservation by paying 30% of the total amount and confirming the exact dates of your arrival and departure.

 IS IT ADVISABLE TO CARRY ADDITIONAL MONEY?

-The price of the retreat includes the transfer from and to the Iquitos airport or hotel, accommodation and food, and all the treatments.
+The price of the retreat includes accommodation and food, all the treatments, and the transfer from and to the Iquitos airport, or hotel.

-However, if you feel like taking back home a souvenir from Yosi Ocha, you can visit our small family shop with beautifully handcrafted works (necklaces, bracelets, traditional Shipibo fabrics and clothes) and ceremonial products (pipes, maracas, rapé, applicators for rapé, mapacho, palo santo, Agua de Florida, purifying colognes of Cananga, Ruda and rose, copal resin, etc.).
+However, if you feel like taking back home a souvenir from Yosi Ocha, you will be able to choose from a great variety of beautiful handmade Shipibo art produced by Maestro’s family: from necklaces, crowns, bracelets, to traditional Shipibo fabrics and tapestries, and ceremonial products like pipes, maracas, rapé, applicators for rapé, mapacho, palo santo, Agua de Florida, purifying colognes (Cananga, Ruda and rose), copal resin, etc.

-You may also want to try a traditional massage or sauna, which are NOT included in the price of the retreat – they cost 50 USD per session and should be paid in cash.
-If you decide to visit the city of Iquitos during your stay in the centre, the transportation will cost 100 Peruvian Soles (30 USD) for a one-way trip.
+During your stay, you may also want to try a traditional Shipibo hot stone massage, which is NOT included in the price of the retreat – it costs 50 EUR per session and should be paid in cash.

 IS IT NECESSARY TO DO A SPECIAL DIET BEFORE ARRIVING AT THE CENTER?

-We advise you to consult our section Preparation an Ayahuasca retreat for more information regarding food.
+We advise you to consult our instructions for the Preparation for an Ayahuasca retreat for more information.
 In principle, a preliminary diet is not mandatory, but it is highly advisable to abide by the following restrictions minimum 3 days prior to your arrival:

 - No alcohol